Keyboard shortcuts

 Introduction

-• The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd rule.
+• The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection.

 Features